Why China Is Escalating Aggression Against Philippines

 Why not?

 First, the costs in blood of such a move would be too high for the Chinese Communist Party (CCP) to survive.
 Richard Fisher of the International Assessment and Strategy Center estimates that China could lose about 50,000 troops, sailors, and pilots even if it were able to both achieve complete surprise in mobilizing thousands of barges, ships, and planes and prevent others from coming to Taiwan’s rescue.
-“Should China fail to gain complete surprise and the United States and Japan successfully mount a counterattack that included sea-air combat and combat on Taiwan, China could lose 100,000 troops,” Fisher told me.

-Xi, I suspect, believes such losses, even at the lower end of Fisher’s range, would imperil the Party’s grip on power.
+Xi, I suspect, believes that such losses, even at the lower end of Fisher’s range, would imperil the Party’s grip on power.
 At this moment of pervasive gloom and pessimism in Chinese society, people are in no mood for war.

 There is also the widely held view that “Chinese should not kill other Chinese.”
 Taiwan’s people for the most part do not self-identify as “Chinese,” but citizens of the People’s Republic of China see themselves and people on the island as of the same blood.
 Killing Taiwanese is not bound to be popular, therefore, and killing them in great numbers would be less popular still.

 Second, Xi, at a time of personal political peril for him, cannot afford to give up his position as the most powerful person in China.
 Assembling an invasion force would require ceding to a general or admiral complete control of almost all of the People’s Liberation Army.
-Xi does not trust his senior officers, as purge after purge in the past year demonstrate and, in any event, he is not going to hand such power to anyone, trusted or not.
+Xi does not trust his senior officers, as purge after purge in the past year demonstrates, and, in any event, he is not going to hand such power to anyone, trusted or not.

 Third, China’s military is in disarray and in no condition to fight a major engagement.
 For instance, the Rocket Force, the branch in charge of almost all the country’s nuclear weapons, has been hit with detentions of dozens of senior officers, including its top two officers, since the middle of last year.
-With the effective demotion of the newly appointed Defense Minister Admiral Dong Jun—he was unexpectedly denied a seat on the CCP’s Central Military Commission this summer—it is clear the turmoil is continuing.
+With the effective demotion of the newly appointed Defense Minister Adm.
+Dong Jun—he was unexpectedly denied a seat on the CCP’s Central Military Commission this summer—it is clear the turmoil is continuing.

 In the first decade of this century, all top-level decisions in Beijing were made by consensus, so nobody got too much credit or too much blame.
 Xi took power from others, however, so he now has almost full accountability.
 To make matters worse for China’s ruler, he raised the cost of losing political struggles, which means he knows he can lose everything if deposed.